Accuracy International's L115A3 - the best .338 sniper rifle in the world

 November 26, 2008

-November 26, 2008 The sniper is one of the most feared specialists of war and he is one workman who definitely relies on the right tools.
+The sniper is one of the most feared specialists of war and he is one workman who definitely relies on the right tools.
 There are a surprising number of sniper rifle manufacturers out there, so it’s a big call when one declares itself to be the best .338 in the world, though the raw specifications of the Accuracy International L115A3 sniper rifle suggest there is merit to the claim.
-The UKP23,000 (USD$34,000) rifle was designed incorporating performance-enhancing features gleaned from international target shooting and fires an 8.59mm bullet which is heavier than the 7.62mm round of the previous L96 and hence less likely to be deflected over extremely long ranges.
-Put the 6.8kg rifle in the right hands and it can hit a human-sized target from 1400 metres.
+The £23,000 (US$34,000) rifle was designed incorporating performance-enhancing features gleaned from international target shooting and fires an 8.59mm bullet which is heavier than the 7.62mm round of the previous L96 and hence less likely to be deflected over extremely long ranges.
+Put the 6.8kg rifle in the right hands and it can hit a human-sized target from 1400 meters.
 Even at that range, it hits harder than a .44 Magnum does in the same room.

 The muzzle velocity of the L115A3 is 936 metres per second (up from 838m/s) giving it an effective range of 1400 metres compared to the L96’s 800m, and not surprisingly, the Schmidt & Bender day sights now magnify up to 25 times, compared with the L96’s 12 times.